RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 a set of `-n {namespace}` parameters, where each `{namespace}` is a specific namespace of interest on your cluster.

-Any image that is not prefixed by a repository domain name (e.g., "gcr.io"), will pull from the default repository for the Kubernetes cluster (i.e., DockerHub).
+Any image not prefixed by a repository domain name (e.g., "gcr.io") will pull from the default repository for the Kubernetes cluster (i.e., DockerHub).

 For the Redis Enterprise Operator, you can determine your pull source by a